bright/new-www/content/our-areas/remarketing-general-lp.md

 image_our_service_mobile: /images/gdansk_studio_mobile_new.png
 image_alt_our_service: software development studio
 bullet_points:
-  - we are EU-based company
-  - established in 2012
+  - scaling tech solutions for over a decade
+  - turning ideas into MVPs in up to 6 months
   - a part of Nordic Group Lyvia
+  - auditing & modernizing applications
 bar_stack:
   - Generative AI
   - Bluetooth Low Energy